Skip to Main Content

 Course of Study

 The Charleston School of Law offers a course of study with full-time and part-time enrollment options leading to a Juris Doctor (J.D.) degree.
-It is expected that students enrolled in full-time credits will graduate in three years and students enrolled in part-time credits will graduate in four years.
-Students accepted for the spring will begin classes in early January.
-Full-time students who enroll in the spring semester will be on track to graduate in 2.5 years; spring start students are required to take summer courses during their first summer of enrollment.
+It is expected that students enrolled in full-time credits will graduate in three years and students enrolled in the part-time credits will graduate in four years.

 Information about Bar Admission Requirements